-• The Company has provided an Irrevocable Payment Undertaking which obligates the Company to make payment to the Purchaser SPV, which in turn is required under the Facility to make a payment to YS SPV on the maturity date.
+• The Company has provided an Irrevocable Payment Undertaking which obligates the Company to make payment to the Purchaser SPV and ultimately to YS SPV on the maturity date.
 The IPU is fixed in amount, US currency and on a due date certain paid without any rights to setoff, counterclaim or deductions against amount due.

-All Supplier's accounts receivable are approved by the Company before each draw in order to be eligible for financing under the Facility.
-All payments on these specific accounts receivable will be sent to a dedicated bank account for the benefit of the YS SPV.
+- All Supplier accounts receivable are approved by the Company before each draw in order to be eligible for financing under the Facility.
+All payments on these specific accounts receivable will be sent to a dedicated bank account for the benefit of the YS SPV. - The Principal of the Company has provided a personal guaranty for the Facility.